xiaobisheng/SparseMPN-for-Multiple-Object-Tracking/README.md

 ### SparseMPN
 Running "train.py" to train our model or running "test.py" to directly do the inference.

+The method is proposed based on the work "Learning a Neural Solver for Multiple Object Tracking (CVPR 2020)".
+Based on this work, we redesigned the graph construct process and rewrite the inference code.
+Besides, we use a new feature extraction and integration method.
+Details can be seen from our paper: Sparse Message Passing Network with Feature Integration for Online Multiple Object Tracking.

 If you find this work useful, please cite our work: